tuttleeeee/google-signin-hack/README.md

-# open the code dropdown and and download the zip and open it and run the html script
+# open the code dropdown and download the zip and open it and run the html script